Melissa Tapper: Table tennis

 Tapper was selected to represent Australia at the 2014 Commonwealth Games in Glasgow.
 She took part in the Mixed Doubles and Women's Team events.
 In the Group stage of the Women's Team event, Tapper beat her Guyanese opponent Trenace Lowe 3–0.
 The Australian team, including Tapper, ultimately won the bronze medal in this event.
 In the Mixed Doubles event, she and partner Heming Hu defeated the Kenyan mixed doubles team 3–0 to reach Round 3.
 In Round 3, Hu and Tapper were beaten 3–0 by the Canadian pair.

 At the September 2014 ITTF World Para Table Tennis Championships in Beijing, China, she won a bronze medal in women's singles SF10.
 It was Australia's first ever medal at the Championships.
 On Friday 25 March 2016, Tapper made history by winning her way through the Oceanic Championship, thus making her the first athlete to ever be selected to represent Australia in both the Paralympic and Olympic Games.
 At 2016 Rio Olympics, she lost first round matches in women's singles and doubles.

 At the 2016 Rio Paralympics, Tapper won one match in the Women's Singles Class 10 preliminaries and did not advance.
 In the Women's Doubles Class 6–10, Tapper and her partner Andrea McDonnell finished fourth.

 At the 2018 Commonwealth Games, Gold Coast, she won the gold medal in the Women's TT6-10.

 Tapper took home bronze in the Women's Class 10 at the 2018 Para Table Tennis World Championships in Lasko-Celje, Slovenia.

 At the 2019 Oceania Para Table Tennis Championships, Darwin, she won the gold medal in the Women's Class 6–10.

 She won a silver medal at the 2020 Tokyo Paralympics in the Women's Team C9-10 with Lei Li Na and Yang Qian.
-She lost in the Women's C10 in the quarter finals to fellow Australian Yang Qian.
+She lost in the Women's C10 in the quarter-finals to fellow Australian Yang Qian.
+She competed at the 2024 Paris Paralympics in the Women's Singles 10 and Mixed Doubles 17 but did not progress after losing opening matches.
+Tapper announced her retirement in December 2024.

+In December 2024, she was selected in the second Australian Institute of Sport (AIS) Gen32 Coach Program.